Wei-Hsi/MovieTime_search-engine/README.md

 # Movie Time
-This project is from Data Structure course at NCCU with Java and HTML/CSS programming.
+This is a course project at NCCU with Java and HTML/CSS programming.

 ## 01. Video Demo
 https://youtu.be/GqtfhcsqH7M